SeLite/SeLite.github.io/index.md

 ## Compatibility
 SeLite is compatible with Firefox 45 and Selenium IDE 2.9.1.
 It's platform-independent.
 It doesn't support Flash/Silverlight/ActiveX.
 Its part [SelBlocksGlobal](SelBlocksGlobal) is mostly forward compatible with SelBlocks 2.0.1.<!-- Comment: Regarding Adobe Flash: I have't tried https://addons.mozilla.org/en-us/firefox/addon/flex-pilot-x (https://github.com/admc/flex-pilot-x - both last updated in May 2011!), neither https://code.google.com/p/sfapi/.
 They inject .swf, or they need to be compiled with the Flash application, respectively.-->

-It doesn't operate with browsers other than Firefox, neither with Selenium WebDriver (nor with Selenium RC).
+Currently it doesn't operate with browsers other than Firefox.
+That will change.
+In 2017 Firefox extensions will use the same API as Opera and Chrome.

+SeLite is not for Selenium WebDriver.
 Effectiveness and convenience of Selenium IDE together with SeLite can, however, outweigh WebDriver.
 For detailed comparison see [WhySeleniumIDE](WhySeleniumIDE).

 Subscribe to [XML RSS feed](http://www.feed43.com/selite-compatibility.xml) on compatibility.<!-- Don't include that in the header of this page.
 It's the landing page, hence we want its RSS to reflect changes anywhere in the documentation. -->